 When communicating with the D style, give them the bottom line.
 Be brief, focus your discussion narrowly, avoid generalizing, refrain from repeating yourself, and focus on solutions rather than problems.
 They like (for instance) when you tell them a project will be done by 4:00 and you get it done by 3:00 instead without sacrificing accuracy.
 If you carbon copy them on the submittal, they won’t necessarily read the content.
 It just shows your superior the item inquired about is completed.
 You can do the same thing with an email that says in the subject line.
 “Glass and Glazing submittal, XYZ project”.
 In the body of the email: “Completed.
 Sent to Jim for review.”

-You may not receive any acknowledgement of your email, or if you do, it will be one word like; OK.
-If your superior is not good at checking email make sure you learn their preferred communication style which might be a quick call, text or by walking to their office if on site with you.
+You may not receive any detailed acknowledgement for your email, and if your superior is not good at checking his emails, make sure you learn his preferred communication style.

-I guarantee you if you start your relationship keeping your superior informed versus them having to wonder status on something even if it is done, over time you will build their trust.
+I guarantee you if you start your relationship by keeping your superior informed (rather than letting them wonder about the status on something), over time you will build their trust.

-Are you taking the lead in communication instead of finding it annoying when they ask?
-The D asking might not be about you, but to give the D peace of mind, they will reach the goal and get the result they are striving to achieve.
-We are an industry of results and speaking as one of those D personalities myself.
-We hate asking twice, and once we know we can count on someone, we will want them on our team always.
+Are you taking the lead in communication, rather than being annoyed when they ask?
+We are an industry of results.
+Speaking as one of those Dominant personalities myself, we hate asking twice, and once we know we can count on someone, we will want them on our team always.

 This is construction, a team sport.
 Keep your coach and teammates informed of your significant plays, especially those they inquired.
 I guarantee you it will prevent you from being benched or feeling micromanaged.